KyberNetwork/workshop/README.md

 3. Truffle

-Install the latest Truffle v5 beta.
+Install the latest Truffle v5.

 ```
-sudo npm install -g truffle@5.0.0-beta.1
+sudo npm install -g truffle@latest
 ```

 Truffle v5.0 is needed in order to take advantage of new features, such as using async/await in the migration scripts.
-You can read more about the new features in the [Truffle release page](https://github.com/trufflesuite/truffle/releases/tag/v5.0.0-beta.0/)
+You can read more about the new features in the [Truffle release page](https://github.com/trufflesuite/truffle/releases/tag/v5.0.0)

 4. Install the rest of the NPM packages